OMG (Usher song): Live performances

 Usher performed the song with will.i.am. on the ninth season of American Idol, appearing in a black bowler and matching black suit with silver lapels, accompanied by flames and other pyrotechnics.
 They then performed the song together on The Oprah Winfrey Show on May 10, 2010.
 The song has also been performed live in Australia on Hey Hey it's Saturday on May 19, 2010, as well as on Sunrise on May 21, 2010.
 Usher later performed the song on The Ellen DeGeneres Show, So You Think You Can Dance, Good Morning America and live in the United Kingdom on Britain's Got Talent and at Capital FM's Summertime Ball concert at Wembley Stadium.
 On August 6, 2010, he performed the song alongside other hits at his New Look Foundation's inaugural World Leadership Awards in Atlanta, where his protege Justin Bieber and R&B singer Ciara also performed.
 Another event the song was performed at was the Activision E3 Event.

 The song was performed alongside "DJ Got Us Fallin' in Love" during the 2010 MTV Video Music Awards.
 VMA executive producer Dave Sirulnick told MTV News, "We said to him, 'We want to do the best televised dance routine that you've done in years.
 Let's show why you're the king.'"
 MTV Buzzworthy writer, Tamar Antai was present at the rehearsal for the show, and commented that the VMA crew was about to "pull off visual feats not just previously unseen and unparalleled at the VMAs, but unseen and unparalleled on TV."
 The performance was received with critical acclaim.
 On Usher specifically Antai said the performance was like "liquid magic", saying, "He took it to the level that comes after the next level.
 The penthouse level."
 He was aided by about a dozen background dancers, the males in skeleton-like costumes, and the females donning a one-piece, gloves and boots.
 The "OMG" performance was accompanied by red laser lights, making an illusion as if the stage disappeared.
 The lights spelled out "O.M.G" as well as "Usher", as dancers lowered from the ceiling.
 Jayson Rodriguez of MTV News commented, "The singer moved and grooved, proving that he's the R&B star that everyone pays attention to for the big moments."
 Rochell D. Thomas, also of the site said "Call it what you will: talent, swag, skills...When he steps on the dance floor, some mysterious thing comes out of him and puts the G in groove."
 Thomas went on to say that Usher's dance moves would make "the late great Michael Jackson jealous" in the stage production "that included more special-effects bells and whistles than a summer blockbuster."
 Chris Ryan of MTV Buzzworthy also compared the performance to Jackson, calling it overall, "One part "Tron," one part laser show, one part Michael Jackson choreo tribute, and all spectacle."
 Usher appeared with The Black Eyed Peas to perform the song during the Super Bowl XLV halftime show.
+Usher also performed the song at the Super Bowl LVIII halftime show alongside will.i.am.